keithrbennett/wifiwand/README.md

 ```

 2) If you accidentally refer to a nonexistent variable or method name,
 the result may be mysterious.
-For example, if I were write the wifi information
+For example, if I were write the WiFi information
 to a file, this would work:

 ```